PathwayCommons/mirtarbase-to-biopax/README.md

 # mirtarbase-to-biopax
-Originated from https://bitbucket.org/armish/gsoc14 and will continue here.
+Originated from https://bitbucket.org/armish/gsoc14 and will continue here (ToDo).

 ## MiRTarBase to BioPAX Level3 data converter.
 This data resource is manually curated and it contains validated miRNA-target interactions.
 These interactions can easily be converted to BioPAX format.